CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY• USA•GOALS•August.2019

 4e John Archibald Wheeler, Physics at the Planck Length, International Journal of Modern Physics A, Vol. 08, No. 23, pp. 4013-4018 (1993).

 4f Joseph Polchinski.
-Quantum gravity at the planck scale, 1998 Polchinski
+Quantum gravity at the planck scale (PDF), 1998 Polchinski (ArXiv)

 4g Frank Wilczek Physics Today (Scaling Mount Planck, I: A View from the Bottom June 2001, II: Base Camp, November 2001, and III: Is that all there is?
-June 2002 A key section of the Wilczek et al article on fundamental laws.
+June 2002 Also, consider this key section of the Wilczek et al article on fundamental laws.

 In January 2016 that simple dynamic image of sphere stacking was used.
 That image within Wikipedia brought simple geometries alive well before particles and waves and opened the relation between the simplest 3D object and points, lines and triangles.